jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 * When it asks you if it should "add the new layer to the TOC", click :guilabel:`Yes`. ("TOC" stands for "Table of Contents", by which it means the :guilabel:`Layers list`).
+* Now click on :guilabel:`Close` on the dialog box.

 Now you've got this: